DiamondI/LeetCode/README.md

 # LeetCode
-solution about some questions in LeetCode
+Solution about some questions in LeetCode